santakd/santakd/README.md

 - My favorite metric unit is **requests per second per engineer per coffee** ☕
 - I believe in the philosophy: **“If you can’t measure it, you can’t trust it.”**
 - Sometimes I write InfluxQL and PromQL just for fun.
 Don’t judge me. 😄
-- LEGOs fascinate me, the more complex the set, the more fun they are. :tada:
+- LEGOs fascinate me, the more complex the set, the more fun they are.
 - I collect **Hot Wheels and Dinky cars** — because performance isn’t just for services, it's for die-cast too. 🏎️🔥

 ---

+### My Quotes:
-> ⚡️ *“Engineering excellence is not how fast we build, but how long what we build lasts in production.”* — @santakd
+> ⚡️ *“Engineering excellence is not how fast we build, but how long what we build lasts in production.”*

+> ⚡️ *"Embrace stillness as power, foresight as a weapon, and resilience as a way of life."*

 ---

 🖖 Cheers and keep your services fast, observable, and boring in all the right ways.